 5. Is the trip necessary to the business operations you’re conducting?
 Working away from your tax home doesn’t automatically qualify as a travel expense.
 To deduct travel expenses, the business activity must necessitate the trip.

 For example, if I go visit a friend in Paris and I spend three full days working on this blog post about travel expenses, I may not deduct my trip as a business expense because I could easily conduct these business operations from home.
 Major bummer (because who isn't inspired to write about travel expenses when they see the Arc de Triomphe?)

-Same goes for travel agents.
-If you’re on family vacation but you’re still booking trips and supporting your clients from afar, your travel expenses are not deductible as a travel expense1 because the trip wasn’t required for that particular business activity.
+The same goes for travel agents.
+If you’re on a family vacation but you’re still booking trips and supporting your clients from afar, your travel expenses are not deductible as a travel expense1 because the trip wasn’t required for that particular business activity.

 At the end of the day, you need to rely on your common sense (or, better yet, the common sense of your CPA or accountant).
 Remember the golden rule: travel expenses must be reasonable and necessary to your business.

 How do you decide what’s reasonable?
-These following scenarios will help provide a little perspective.
+The following scenarios will help provide a little perspective.

 Business Travel Expense Scenarios for Travel Agents

-When it comes to deducting any business travel expenses that’s (in any way) attached to personal travel, the CPA/accountants I chatted with agreed to proceed with caution.
+When it comes to deducting any business travel expenses that are (in any way) attached to personal travel, the CPA/accountants I chatted with agreed to proceed with caution.

-As an example, here’s a few scenarios by way of example.
+As an example, here are a few scenarios by way of example.
 Please remember that these scenarios are just the crib notes.
-They’re intended to help give you a lay of the land, not to advise you in any way shape or form:
+They’re intended to help give you a lay of the land, not to advise you in any way shape, or form: